httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 | `No-Vary-Search: params=("a")`         | no-vary params: « "`a`" »<br>vary params: __wildcard__    |
 | `No-Vary-Search: params, except=("x")` | no-vary params: __wildcard__<br>vary params: « "`x`" »    |

-The following inputs are all invalid and will cause the default URL search variance to be returned:
+The following inputs are all invalid and will cause the default URL variation config to be returned:

 {:compact}
   * `No-Vary-Search: key-order="not a boolean"`